 Uttar Pradesh: Man arrested for waving Palestinian flag during Muharram procession

-The police claimed that his act could create feelings of hatred and animosity among the public.
+Another man is also wanted in the case, which the police said could create feelings of hatred and animosity among the public.

 A man was arrested in Uttar Pradesh’s Bhadohi district for allegedly waving a Palestinian flag during a procession held after the sighting of the Muharram moon on Sunday, reported PTI.

-The police booked the man for imputations and assertions prejudicial to national integration under the Bharatiya Nyaya Sanhita on Monday.
+The arrested man, Sahil alias Badshah, has been booked for imputations and assertions prejudicial to national integration under the Bharatiya Nyaya Sanhita on Monday.
+The police are also looking for another man named Mohammad Gorakh in connection with the case.

 The matter came to light when a video of the man waving the flag was shared on social media.
-Following this the police registered a case against two men, identified as Sahil alias Badshah and Mohammad Gorakh.
+Following this the police registered a case against Sahil and Gorakh.

 A few youths took out a procession in Madho Singh Bazaar on Sunday night without any permission, Station House Officer in-charge of the Aurai police station Sachchidanand Pandey told PTI.